abdo-abaco/Classifying_Traffic_Signs/README.md

 As a first step, I decided to convert the images to grayscale but then learned the model performs better in the color scale.

-Here is an example of a traffic sign image before and after grayscaling.

 I then normalized the image data because it seemed to improve performance.